pimcore/pimcore/doc/Development_Documentation/02_MVC/04_Routing_and_URLs/02_Custom_Routes.md

 * *Name* - name of the Custom Route for identifying it
 * *Pattern* - URL pattern configured with a regex
 * *Reverse* - reverse pattern that is used to build URLs for this route, see also [Building URLs](#building-urls-based-on-custom-routes).
-* *Module* - When this column is filled, Pimcore routes the request to a different module than the standard module (website module).
+* *Bundle* - When this column is filled, Pimcore routes the request to a different bundle than the standard bundle (AppBundle).
-   Enter the name (=folder name) of the Plugin to which you want to route the request
 * *Controller*, *Action* - configuration for which controller/action the request is delegated to.
 * *Variables* - comma-seperated list of names for the placeholders in the pattern regex.
 * *Defaults* - defaults for variables separated by | - e.g. key=value|key2=value2
 * *Site* - Site for which this route should be applied to.
 * *Priority* - priority in resolving the URL pattern.

-Routes are saved in PHP configuration files on the file system (`website/var/config/staticroutes.php`), so it's also possible to edit them directly in your favorite IDE and keep track of the changes in your VCS (eg. Git).
+Routes are saved in PHP configuration files on the file system (`var/config/staticroutes.php`), so it's also possible to edit them directly in your favorite IDE and keep track of the changes in your VCS (eg. Git).

 ## Accessing Variables in Controller